rockitconsulting/test.rockitizer/README.md

 Junit serves as glue and looks for the test plan with the same name starting its execution from the root folder.
 Dependent on mode record/replay it keeps the test outputs in xml format and starts the preconfigured assertions between the recorded and replayed payloads, writing the test protocol [to the console](#reportsample).

-For the complete understanding including junit starter and project layout, please refer to  [basic execution flow](docs/USAGE.md#basicexecutionflow)

 ### <a name="declarativetestplan"></a> Concept of declarative test plan